extremanator/Industrial-Project/Feature_Ideas.md

 - Add "Take a Test" option
 - Add solved problems history
 - Add Problem page
+- Add ability to search for users and see their stats

 ## Estimated checkpoints
 - 10 example problems with the ability to check correctness of solution - 12.5